haorui2004/ip/AI.md

 ## Testing
 ### src/test/java/nina/StorageTest.java
->ChatGPT assisted in enhancing my origin JUnit test
+>ChatGPT assisted in enhancing my original JUnit test

 Initially, I used Files.createTempFile when I was trying to test my Storage class.
 ChatGPT suggested that TempDir can keep the test environment cleaner.
 Since createTempFile will create a real file and will not automatically remove it after testing, but directory made from TempDir will be automatically deleted after testing.